GoogleChrome/OriginTrials/ship-as-trial.md

 First, origin trials are integrated into the [launch process for new web platform features](http://www.chromium.org/blink#launch-process).
 You should be following that overall process (maybe you ended up here from that page).

-To ship as an origin trial, your feature must meet the following eligibity criteria:
+To ship as an origin trial, your feature must meet the following eligibility criteria:
 - Be approved by the internal Chrome launch review process
  - Users may be exposed to your feature without opting in, so the appropriate measures must be taken for privacy, security, etc.
 - Implement a kill switch that allows your feature to be disabled via Finch